CMUChimpsLab/urban_analytics/analyze/README.txt

 map3: simpler output? not done yet.
 user:
 - not a map, but instead some scripts to analyze things about individual users.
+home_work:
+- stuff for the study where we try to find people's home and work addresses